Huitlacoche Mushrooms

 Seasons/Availability

-Fresh Huitlacoche is available in the late summer through winter and in frozen form, it is available year-round.
+Fresh Huitlacoche is available in the late spring through early winter.
+In frozen form, it is available year-round.

 Current Facts